illumio/terraform-provider-illumio-core/docs/data-sources/enforcement_boundaries.md

 - **labels** (String) List of label URIs, encoded as a JSON string
 - **max_results** (String) Maximum number of enforcement boundaries to return.
 The integer should be a non-zero positive integer.
 - **name** (String) Filter by name supports partial matching
 - **pversion** (String) pversion of the security policy.
-Allowed values are "draft", "active" and numbers greater than 0.
+Allowed values are "draft", "active", and numbers greater than 0.
 Default value: "draft"
 - **service** (String) Service URI
 - **service_ports_port** (String) Specify port or port range to filter results.
 The range is from -1 to 65535.
 - **service_ports_proto** (String) Protocol to filter on.
 Allowed values are 6 and 17.